ctmm-initiative/ctmmweb/inst/app/help/6_home_range.md

 - Home ranges are calculated for the selected models in model selection table.
 	+ They can be calculated in same grid so it's easier to calculate overlaps.
 However this will need much more memory for spread out individuals.
-	+ Thus there is the option to calculate them separately if you don't really need overlap.
+	+ Alternatively you can calculate them individually with overlap feature disabled.
 - Check [ctmm::plot.telemetry](https://ctmm-initiative.github.io/ctmm/reference/plot.telemetry.html) for details:
   - `Contour`: `level.UD`.
 You can input a series of comma separated values like `20, 50, 95` in contours input, note they are percentage values so the real value will be `0.20, 0.50, 0.95`.
   - `Confidence Envelopes` : `level`.